 21 Plus Salute!
 Rockford Art Museum hosts periodic “Cork + Canvas” classes for adults to sip and paint.
 Wine plus all supplies are provided along with step-by-step painting instruction.
 Participants must be age 21 or older.
 There’s also an artist lecture series that’s free for adults.
 Contact the museum for dates and details, 815-972-2874.

-@21plusTravel Tip: If you’re in Rockford September 13 and/or 14, 2014, don’t miss the Greenwich Village Art Fair, which will feature 130 juried artists on the grounds of the Rockford Art Museum.
+@21plusTravel Tip: If you’re in Rockford during the Greenwich Village Art Fair, don’t miss it.
+It features 130 juried artists on the grounds of the Rockford Art Museum.
 Established in 1948, it’s an art shopping tradition.

 Remember to buckle up, honor speed limits and never text while driving.